testissimo/testissimo.github.io/documentation/tutorials/first-repo.md

 ## Additional info
 ### VCS
 VCS stands for Version-Control-System.
-As maintainibility is valued utmost in Testissimo, there is a VCS solution provided out of the box in Testissimo.
+As maintainability is valued utmost in Testissimo, there is a VCS solution provided out of the box in Testissimo.
 Repositories are stored at the Testissimo server.
 In order to make changes or otherwise edit these repositories, a copy of their current state is needed.
 The process of downloading a copy of the current state of a repository is called Checkout.
 Once a selected repository is downloaded (checked out) in Testissimo, this repository can be edited.
 Any changes (i.e. new tests added, new components creations, ...) to any parts of a repository are called Changes.
-The amount of changes to a Repo can be previewed in Repos > Local tab.
+The number of changes to a Repo can be previewed in Repos > Local tab.
 After a set of meaningful changes to a repository, these changes should be uploaded back to the server.
 This is called Pushing Local Changes.
 The reason for pushing changes to a remote server is simple.
 Once these changes are pushed and applied to the Remote Repo - users with access to this repository are informed about these changes and can apply them simply by Downloading (Pulling) and Merging Remote Changes.